Chocolate Agar: Composition, Preparation, Uses

 2. Sterilize by autoclaving at 121°C for 15 minutes.

-3. Add 5-7% v/v of defibrinated blood (horse or sheep blood) and place the media in a water bath of 75 -80°C, and keep swirling gently until the color changes to dark brown.
+3. Add 5-7% v/v of defibrinated blood (horse or sheep blood).
+Then place the media in a water bath of 75 -80°C. Keep swirling gently until the color changes to dark brown.

 4. Pour into sterile Petri plates under aseptic conditions after the media has cooled to 50-55°C.